usnistgov/scapval/create-file-list-mojo/README.md

 ## Build/Install
 Apache Maven is used to build and install create-file-list-mojo.
-From the `create-file-list-mojo/` directory, run the following:
+From the *create-file-list-mojo/* directory, run the following:

-mvn install
+`mvn clean install`